tsunami416604/azure-docs.hu-hu/articles/stream-analytics/custom-deserializer-examples.md

 1. A T egy osztály vagy egy struct.
 1. A T összes nyilvános mezője a következők egyike:
-    1. A [hosszú, DateTime, string, Double] vagy a nullával egyenértékű értékek egyike.
+    1. Az egyik a [sbyte érték, a byte, a short, a ushort, az int, a uint, a Long, a DateTime, a string, a float, a Double] vagy a nullával egyenértékű.
     1. Egy másik Struct vagy osztály, amely ugyanezeket a szabályokat követi.
     1. `T2` típusú tömb, amely ugyanazokat a szabályokat követi.
     1. IList`T2`, ahol a T2 ugyanazokat a szabályokat követi.